Indicator 15: Industry Funding for Academic Research

 How Does Massachusetts Perform?

-After a decline in 2010, industry funding for academic research and development in science and engineering (S&E) in Massachusetts recovered, reaching $224M in 2015, a $3M increase over 2010.
-Over the last five years, Massachusetts’ share of the U.S. total has remained relatively steady, averaging 5.9% a year.
-Massachusetts’ share of the U.S. total in 2015 was 5.75%.
+After a decline in 2013, industry funding for academic research and development in science and engineering (S&E) in Massachusetts reached $292M in 2017, a $67M increase over 2012.
+Over the last five years, Massachusetts’ share of the U.S. total has remained relatively steady, averaging 6.4% a year.
+Massachusetts’ share of the U.S. total in 2017 was 6.61%.

-Since 2013, the majority of the LTS have experienced considerable growth in industry funded academic research in S&E as a percentage of GDP, beginning to reverse the decline that began in 2009.
-Eight LTS experienced a growth rate above 24%.
-In 2015, Massachusetts experienced an increase of $22M of Industry Funded academic research from the previous year.
-North Carolina leads the LTS in industry funding for academic research in S&E per $100,000 GDP with $67.50, followed by Massachusetts in second ($54.50).The remaining LTS are substantially behind the two leaders.
-In 2015, industry funding as a share of total academic S&E research funding increased to 7.2% in Massachusetts, an increase from 2014 (6.8%).
-North Carolina was the leader in 2015 at 11.98%, followed by Ohio (8.60%), and New York (7.59%).
+Since 2013 the majority of the LTS have experienced considerable growth in industry-funded academic research in S&E as a percentage of GDP, reversing the decline experienced from 2009-2013.
+Thirteen LTS have experienced double digit growth rates.
+In 2017, Massachusetts experienced an increase of $6M of industry-funded academic research from the previous year.
+North Carolina leads the LTS in industry funding for academic research in S&E per $100,000 GDP with $76.55; MA is in second ($64.12); the remaining LTS are substantially behind the two leaders.

 In 2017, industry funding as a share of total academic S&E research funding increased to 7.45% in Massachusetts, a slight increase from 2016 (7.38%), which placed it in 3rd place among the LTS, following North Carolina (11.41%) and Ohio (8.72%).

 Industry funding for academic research in S&E for each of the LTS is relatively small compared with the total research enterprise in each state, thus funding amount percentages can change dramatically from year to year.